tcdi/plrust/doc/architecture.md

 # Architecture

-`plrust`, a Rust-based [extension for Postgres](https://github.com/tcdi/pgx), provides a procedural language handler for Rust in Postgres.
-When installed, `plrust` allows this to work:
+PL/Rust, a Rust-based extension built using [pgx](https://github.com/tcdi/pgx), provides a procedural language handler for Rust in PostgreSQL.
+When installed, PL/Rust allows this to work:

 ```sql
 CREATE FUNCTION {fn_name} ({args})
 RETURNS {ret}